emacs-vs/docstr/README.md

 finally calls the function `docstr--insert-doc-string` for document string insertion.
 In this example, `(docstr--c-style-search-string 2)` is the `search-string` ready for document string writer to write a proper document string base on the `search-string` information.
+Then this is the result.

 <p align="center">
 <img src="./etc/csharp-vs-doc-demo.gif"/>